ghostroad/TheOrchardTest/README.md

 - Migrate the development database: `flask db upgrade`.
 - Start the server: `flask run`.
 - Run tests: `pytest -v`.

+Data can be imported into the service from a CSV file using `scripts/importer.py`.
+Running it provides helpful usage information.

 ## Database structure